olebole/irafdoc/doc/ccdred.mkskyflat.rst

   <b>ccdproc</b> parameters, if needed.
 These parameters also determine
   the flat field image to be used in making the sky flat.
-The residual iillumination pattern is determined by heavily smoothing the image using a moving <tt>"boxcar"</tt> average.
+The residual iillumination pattern is determined by heavily smoothing the image using a moving <span style="font-family: monospace;">"boxcar"</span> average.
 The effects of objects in the input image may be minimized by using a sigma clipping algorithm to detect and exclude the objects from the average.
 The output image is ratio of the flat field image, for the same subset as the input image, to the